The next stop on the road trip is Natchez, Mississippi… a small city with a really big history.

 What impresses me most about this conflict is that there was enough manpower and tension in the city to start a racial bloodbath.
 But they didn’t.
 The protests were mostly peaceful and people were inspired to push for change.
 This is because leadership was mature enough to recognize the powder keg they were sitting on and use this energy to focus on making progress.

-Jackson’s file is one of the only remaining Civil Rights cases open; because the FBI are unable to find that one piece of evidence linking Red Glover to the murder.
+Jackson’s file is one of the only remaining Civil Rights cases open; because the FBI is unable to find that one piece of evidence linking Red Glover to the murder.
 Glover passed away in 1984.